JakubGal/RCJ_IR_ball/README.md

 6. Check avalibility of all components around world
 7. Test version with homemade PCBs
 8. Make some ready to send kits for testing with 'early adopters'
+9. Corect spelling (put all text in gramarly)

 # Quick guide how to create your ball
 ## Stuff you nead